DPfaffe/RunTime-ToolKit/README.md

 7. Add session note

 ## RT Caddie - Session review offline
-Caddie provides session collection and display for review after you have closed your application
+Caddie provides session collection and display for review after you have closed your application.
+Logs are parsed for notes to quickly get you back to the session after you have closed your application.
+Notes provide an alternative to paper on your desk and give you the option to look back at screenshots during the session.
+#### Notes usage
+- [x] Write the press release
+- [ ] Update the website
+- [ ] Contact the media
 ### Feature Overview

 ![Caddie Main Features](/images/RT_Caddie_FeatureMap.png)